Vitamins for Dry Eye

 Common Questions

 Vitamins A, D, and E along with omega-3 fatty acids are beneficial for dry eyes.
 Specifically, Vitamin A promotes healthy tear production, essential for maintaining eye lubrication.
 Vitamin E's antioxidant properties can help mitigate oxidative stress that could contribute to dry eye.
 Omega-3 fatty acids, commonly found in fish oil, have anti-inflammatory properties that could alleviate symptoms.
-It is advised to consult with our eye doctor at the American Family Vision Clinic before starting any supplements.

 Yes, dry eye can be a symptom of Vitamin D deficiency.
 Vitamin D is vital in managing immune system functions, reducing inflammation, and promoting cell growth.
 A deficiency can lead to dysregulation of these processes and contribute to dry eye symptoms.
 Please consider reaching out to our eye doctor to discuss any persistent issues.